scraptechguy/CanonShot/README.md

 ### Code structure with snippets of code

-+ User input on two vector velocities; vx0 and vy0
++ User input of two vector velocities; vx0 and vy0

 ```py
     vx0 = input("Enter vx0: ")